 Investing in the right amenities for your type of property is a key aspect of standing out in our highly competitive market.
 Going the extra mile through amenities is the secret to creating that unique element guests are looking for.
 Good amenities will also bring you more bookings and increase your revenues.

-Another essential amenity that will catch the attention of potential guests — and get you extra dollars — is a well-equipped and modern kitchen with all cooking appliances.
-Believe it or not, guests like to wear their chef's hat and a full-size kitchen is one of the main reasons people choose short-term rentals over hotels.
+- Another essential amenity that will catch the attention of potential guests and get you extra dollars is a well-equipped and modern kitchen with all cooking appliances will catch the attention of potential guests and get you extra dollars.
+Believe it or not, guests like to wear their chef's hat, and a full-size kitchen is one of the main reasons people choose short-term rentals over hotels.

 More and more guests appreciate pet-friendly beach rentals.